How Much Does A Rook Piercing Hurt? (Pain Guide)

 You’ll have a lot of chances to influence the level of pain you feel after a rook piercing.
 For example, just by ensuring that your ear is in good condition and you’ve had plenty of rest before the piercing is done, you can lower your pain levels.

-Some of the factors that change the pain level may seem out of your hands, but you have the chance to choose between such options beforehand.
+Some of the factors that change the pain level may seem out of your hands, but you have the chance to choose between some options beforehand.
 An example is the use of a piercing gun versus a needle.

 Your piercing professional’s experience level will come into play, as top-notch piercers know how to do the job quickly and properly without making it more painful than it needs to be.